nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 python test.py
 {% endhighlight %}

-All of the lines beginning with `#PBS` are job scheduling options. `-P projectcode` just tells the system which project to charge the time against. `-q express` sets the type of 'queue' to join, either `express` (for testing), `normal`, or `copyq` (for data intensive jobs) - see the [user guide](http://nci.org.au/services-support/getting-help/raijin-user-guide/). `-l wd` just tells the system to start the job from the current directory. <br><br> `-l walltime=60` is the expected running time of the job in seconds (best to allow slightly longer than you expect).
-For large jobs you can specify the time in hours:minutes:seconds format.   `-l ncpus=8` sets the number of cpus the job requires, if greater than 16 (one node) this needs to be in multiples of 16. `-l mem=500Mb` Is the amount of memory required for the job - your job won't run if you don't allow enough memory.<br><br> Next we need to repeat out `module load' statements.
+All of the lines beginning with `#PBS` are job scheduling options. `-P projectcode` just tells the system which project to charge the time against. `-q express` sets the type of 'queue' to join, either `express` (for testing), `normal`, or `copyq` (for data intensive jobs) - see the [user guide](http://nci.org.au/services-support/getting-help/raijin-user-guide/). `-l wd` just tells the system to start the job from the current directory.

+`-l walltime=60` is the expected running time of the job in seconds (best to allow slightly longer than you expect).
+For large jobs you can specify the time in hours:minutes:seconds format.   `-l ncpus=8` sets the number of cpus the job requires, if greater than 16 (one node) this needs to be in multiples of 16. `-l mem=500Mb` is the amount of memory required for the job - your job won't run if you don't allow enough memory.

+Next we need to repeat our `module load` statements.
 While all the changes we've made to our home folder and in our `.bashrc` file will be availbale to the job, anything we've added to `.profile` needs to be repeated.
 Finally, we put our job command.

 So after submitting this job we get the uninspiring response